SWEGroup39/GatorChatApp/API_Documentation.md

 #### Please refer to the instructions linked below to properly install Go.

-- Golang can be setup by following the instructions listed [here](https://github.com/rb-uf/swe-project/blob/main/docs/go-setup.md).
+- Golang can be setup by following the instructions listed [here](https://github.com/rb-uf/swe-project/blob/main/go-setup.md).
 - It is important to place your Go projects in a valid directory, for example:
     - ```C:\Users\[USER]\go\src\github.com\kevinc3n\API```
-        - This ensures that Golang can find all of the packages and can properly run.
+        - This ensures that Golang can find all the packages and can properly run.

 - **NOTE:** It is important to install the dependencies/packages required to use the GatorChat API.